 What programs do you teach at Georgian Court University?
 What drew you to this field of study?
 What keeps you excited about it?

-How will your program better prepare/equip educators for the current climate we’re in (specifically with COVID-19 and the move to online/hybrid learning)?
+How will your program better prepare/equip educators for the current climate we’re in?

-What attracted you to Georgian Court University to teach at?
+What attracted you to Georgian Court University to teach?
 What sets them apart?

-What is your professional background (including degrees) as an educator?
+What is your professional background as an educator?

 Tell us a little about yourself.
 Why did you become interested in education?

 I went to WVU on a wrestling scholarship and always felt like I wanted to teach and coach.
 When I thought about the profound impact that some of my teachers and coaches had on me, I wanted to be that to my students.

 As my professional growth occurred, I wanted my decisions to have a more significant impact on the school, so I constantly strived to move up.
 As a successful athlete, leadership came naturally.
 My peers always pushed me to move up, and I always thrived on challenges.